Measuring processes and the Heisenberg picture: Preliminaries

 \subsection{Foundations of quantum measurement theory}

-We introduce foundations of quantum measurement theory here.
+We introduce foundations of quantum measurement theory herein.
 To precisely understand the theory of quantum measurement and its mathematics, the most important thing is to know how measurements physically realizable in experimental settings are described as physical processes consistent with statistical characterization of measurements.
 We refer the reader to \cite{Ozawa04,14MFQ-,OO16} for detailed introductory expositions of quantum measurement theory.

 The history of quantum measurement theory is long as much as those of quantum theory, but the modern theory of quantum measurement began with the mathematical study of the notion of instruments introduced by Davies and Lewis \cite{DL70}.
 They proposed that we should abandon \textit{the repeatability hypothesis} \cite{vonNeumann,DL70,Ozawa15} as a general principle and employ an operational approach to quantum measurement, which is based on the mathematical description of measurements in terms of instruments defined as follows.
-Let $\mathbf{S}$ be a system whose observables and states are described by self-adjoint operators affiliated to a von Neumann algebra $\mathcal{M}$ on a Hilbert space $\mathcal{H}$ and by normal states on $\mathcal{M}$, respectively.
-We denote by $\mathcal{M}_\ast$ the predual of $\mathcal{M}$, i.e., the set of ultraweakly continuous linear functionals on $\mathcal{M}$, by $\mathcal{S}_n(\mathcal{M})$ the set of normal states on $\mathcal{M}$ and by $P(\mathcal{M}_\ast)$ the set of positive linear maps on $\mathcal{M}_\ast$.
+Let $\mathbf{S}$ be a system whose observables and states are described by self-adjoint operators affiliated to a von Neumann algebra $\mathcal{M}$ on a Hilbert space $\mathcal{H}$ and by normal states on $\mathcal{M}$, respectively. $\mathcal{M}_\ast$ denotes the predual of $\mathcal{M}$, i.e., the set of ultraweakly continuous linear functionals on $\mathcal{M}$, $\mathcal{S}_n(\mathcal{M})$ does that of normal states on $\mathcal{M}$ and $P(\mathcal{M}_\ast)$ does that of positive linear maps on $\mathcal{M}_\ast$.